Alex Kasman, Program Director

 The program includes two concentrations: one in Mathematics and one in Statistics.

-Exceptional students may complete the program in an accelerated way through the combined BS-MS degree (4+1 program).
+Exceptional students may complete the program in an accelerated way through the accelerated BS-MS degree (4+1 program).

 - Develop a thorough theoretical foundation in mathematics, including retention and integration of core knowledge, as well as more specialized knowledge in pure or applied mathematics, or statistics, sufficient for carrying out an independent project.